 Cha Cha’s Beach Cafe: A Standout Among Boracay Restaurants

 I am a big advocate of eating local when I travel and while I generally love Asian food, Filipino cuisine did not have the same appeal.
 The local fare and Boracay food scene is dominated by pork which meant most dishes were off the menu for me.
 Thankfully Cha Cha’s diverse menu had lots of other dishes to suit.
 Over the course of a few visits The Hubs and I sampled the very best Cha Cha’s Boracay had to offer.
 The Cheeseburger in Paradise and All Over Pepperoni stone fired pizza were delicious and it was super tempting to keep ordering our fav’s but we resisted.
 The Hubs made a valiant effort tucking into his sky high pile of Marinara Linguini but it got the better of him!
 My picks of the starters are the fried calamari and the chicken satay.
 The Nasi Lamak was lack lustre and would have benefited from a spice hit.
 When lighter fare is in order, try the deliciously fresh Greek Watermelon salad.
 It sounds a quirky, but it works.
 Make sure you save room for dessert because the warm cookie dough is out of this world.
-A decadent dish of warm chocolate chip cookie dough served in a skillet and topped with cream and ice cream it is the stuff of your dessert dreams.
+This decadent dish of warm chocolate chip cookie dough served in a skillet and topped with cream and ice cream is the stuff of your dessert dreams.
 It’s super rich so order one to share.

 Shaking Up The Boracay Food Scene